Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 The district has begun to change, but prejudices are still very strong.
 People don’t come and visit Hochelaga-Maisonneuve, they don’t dare.

-The name HOMA appeared two or three years ago.
+The name HO-MA appeared two or three years ago.
 The idea behind the diminutive is to define the sector with a more tempting term.
 Part of the difficulties the district experiences is due to the negative perceptions people have.

-The Port is one of the most frequented harbour in the world and one of the most important in container traffic.
+The Port of Montreal occupies a privileged position because of its localization and because of its outstanding role.
+The Port is one of the most frequented harbor in the world and one of the most important in container traffic.

 One third of the local employment in the district is in consumer services, especially in retail.
 The rest is in production, transportation and wholesale.
 The professional, scientific and technical services are rapidly growing.